openmrs/openmrs-contrib-rest-api-docs/encounter.md

 ## Overview

-* A patient visits a health center or hospital.
-For each electronic form completed for a patient, a new encounter is created.
-Forms could be completed by different departments (ie.  drug pickup, visit with an HIV clinician, Diabetes visit, food package received), and will have an associated encounter_type (ie. ART Drug Regimen Pickup, Adult intake, food assistance, lab test, etc).

-* Each Encounter will have a unique encounter_id and encounter_type.
+* An encounter represents an interaction between a patient and the healthcare system at a single point in time.
+Common examples would be a patient seeing a doctor during a clinic visit, a patient going to the lab to have blood drawn for testing, or telephone call between a provider and the patient).

-* Each encounter has an encounter type, date/time, location and provider.
+* Each encounter has an encounter type, date/time, location, and provider.

-* The metadata that describes a kind of encounter is an Encounter Type.
-These are displayed in the user interface, and you may also search against them.

-* A **Visit** can be associated with one or more Encounters.
+* Encounters are classified into Encounter Types, which describe the type of interaction the encounter represents – e.g., "HIV Initial", "Pediatric Follow Up", "Lab").
+Implementations can define their own types of encounters.

+* One or more encounters may be grouped within a **Visit** (e.g., an outpatient clinic visit or a hospitalization).

 * Every encounter can have 0 to n **Observations** associated with it.